-Provider's diligent and good faith cooperation throughout the entire process is essential, and it will be considered as a mitigating circumstance.
+The provider's diligent and good faith cooperation throughout the entire process is essential, and it will be considered as a mitigating circumstance.
 Conversely, failure to work in good faith or lack of cooperation, submission of false or otherwise untruthful information, and the omission of relevant facts will be considered as aggravating factors and may constitute grounds for independent enforcement action.
-Cooperation includes, for example, submitting all necessary information, communicating through a consistent point of contact, and being responsive to OIG requests for additional information.
-Upon request, OIG may submit a written statement of provider's cooperation and other mitigating factors to other state or federal enforcement agencies.
+Upon request, the IG may submit a written statement of the provider's cooperation and other mitigating factors to other state or federal enforcement agencies.